declansl/declansl/README.md

 ### Hello!
-I'm Declan, a high-school student interested in power electronics and high voltage.
+I'm Declan, a high school student interested in power electronics and high voltage.
-I plan to use this website to documents my successes and failures along the way!
+I plan to use my GitHub to document any successes and failures I have along the way!

 <br/>